eosnetworkfoundation/grant-framework/applications/myproject_name.md

 ### Overview

-The Lost Diamond - a real-world P2E adventure race on the EOS Mainnet.

-The Lost Diamond is a real-world P2E adventure race where the goal is to find The Lost Diamond hidden in one of the checkpoints all around the world.
+The Lost Diamond is a real-world P2E adventure race where the goal is to find The Lost Diamond by conquering checkpoints all around the world.

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
-- A brief description of your project.
-- An indication of how your project relates to / integrates into EOSIO.
-- An indication of why your team is interested in creating this project.
+This 90 second intro video will give a good overview: https://youtu.be/3BKr1uY6nZ8

+The EOS Mainnet is the only technology platform available that has the requirements needed to make TheLostDiamond race work: instant transactions to anyone in the world with no fees for the users and the option to transfer EOS-tokens to Coinbase/Binance to let the users spend the money earned by using a crypto debit card.

+Our team has been involved in EOS since 2018 and we want to contribute to the ecosystem's growth and teach non-tech people how blockchain technology can be used in a fun and educational way.

 ### Project Details